-I would divide the USB drive faults into two groups.
+I would divide the USB flash drive faults into two groups.
 The first type is purely related to the mechanical damage (physical damage).
 Usually, when this occurs the soldering points on the PCB (printed circuit board) are damaged.

 This can easily be fixed with a soldering station and soldering materials used for cleaning, soldering, etc. The most common such fault is when it is broken between the plug and the PCB.
 This is shown below.